Hidatsa: Until 1850

 The Hidatsa originally lived in Miri xopash / Mirixubáash / Miniwakan, the Devils Lake region of North Dakota, before being pushed southwestward by the Lakota (Itahatski / Idaahácgi).
 As they migrated west, the Hidatsa came across the Mandan at the mouth of the Heart River.
 The two groups formed an alliance, and settled into an amiable division of territory along the area's rivers.

 Prior to the epidemic of 1782, they had few enemies.
 The Hidatsa hunted upstream from the earthlodge villages at and below the Knife River.
 Here, between the Knife and Yellowstone River (Mii Ciiri Aashi /Mi'cíiriaashish), they were numerous enough to withstand attacks of the Assiniboine (Hidusidi / Hirushíiri), who hunted in the area but rarely wintered on the Missouri River, as part of the mighty Iron Confederacy (which was dominated by the Cree (Sahe / Shahíi) and Assiniboine) they were an opponent the Hidatsa had to pay attention to.

 A remarkable siege of the village Big Hidatsa by the Sioux around 1790 ended with a major victory for the inhabitants.
-They killed 100 or more retreating Sioux in a counter attack, according to the sources.
+They killed 100 or more retreating Sioux in a counterattack, according to the sources.

-Around 1795, John Tanner was present among the Mandan when they attempted to organize a concerted war against the Hidatsa, with allies from as far away as the Great Lakes, including Tanner’s adopted Odawa family from Michigan.
+Around 1795, John Tanner was present among the Mandan when they attempted to organize a concerted war against the Hidatsa, with allies from as far away as the Great Lakes, including Tanner's adopted Odawa family from Michigan.
 However, the attack fell apart in its planning stages.